 Born and raised in Leeds, West Yorkshire, the fourteen years old Adam sitting in his bedroom with six of his friends came up with little did they know then; one of the most popular English social networking websites aimed at teenagers by teenagers; Dubit, snowballing into a 3.7 million dollar company in net worth.
 It revolved around a mix of education and entertainment, which explains how it attracted the youth mob and it fed that audience with the right material to achieve this exponential growth.

-Dubit now emerged from its glowing cocoon into a market-driven company with the same old goal since the start; entertaining education.
-Dubit now is a marketing agency aimed at the young minds of not just the UK but the whole world, they research the market and the continuously evolving needs of the youth to come up with ideas to feed to the major brands to tailor the right products for their young audience, as the youngest directors of the company (According to the Guinness World Records) grew up, their contribution evolved into an encompassing understanding of the young mind and a professional approach to the youth with new ideas.
-And that is how Adam and his 6 friends managed to execute the plan that made him a teenage millionaire.
+Dubit emerged from its glowing cocoon into a market-driven company with the same old goal since the start; entertaining education.
+Dubit now is a marketing agency aimed at the young minds of not just the UK but the whole world.
+They research the market and the continuously evolving needs of the youth to come up with ideas to feed to the major brands to tailor the right products for their young audience.

 Maddie Bradshaw: From Locker Decoration to Teenage Millionaire

 How many times have you gone shopping with an idea in your head but couldn’t find anything in the market resembling what you had had in mind.
 10-year-old Maddie Bradshaw found herself in this situation when she wanted to decorate her school locker.
 Maddie was determined to find a solution, and to her aid, an eccentric gift from her uncle who had a non-operational coke machine gave her a brilliant idea; decorate the 50 bottle caps she received from him and turn them into 50 little pieces of art.